Debosmit-Neogi/Intern-IISC-Bangalore-Face-recognition-task/README.md

 # Face-recognition-task-code-base-using-LFW-dataset

-This repository contains all the code and results of the experiments conducted during my research internship at Visual Computing Lab, IISC Bangalore.
+This repository contains all the code and results of the experiments conducted during my research internship at **Visual Computing Lab, IISC Bangalore**.
+The experiments comprise of various state of the art algorithms.

+I have started my experiments by using the most popular light weight face recognition library **Deep Face** (https://github.com/serengil/deepface).

 P.S: